will-mcintyre04/time-automation/README.md

 ---

-## How to Use
+## Usage

-1. Download the "Time Study Spreadsheet and Database Automation.zip" [`here`](https://drive.google.com/file/d/1Fy28Ba5x0wQScx8R9H29Ba8LpitO5GhB/view?usp=sharing).
+1. Download the `Time Study Spreadsheet and Database Automation.zip` [here](https://drive.google.com/file/d/1Fy28Ba5x0wQScx8R9H29Ba8LpitO5GhB/view?usp=sharing).
 Note: Windows might prompt to trust the download before accesing it.
-2. Export all of the folders onto the local disc.
+2. Export all .zip contents onto the local disc.
-3. Run the application through the "main.exe" executable.
+3. Run the application through the `Time Study Automation.exe` executable.
 Note: Keep this application within the original folder, or in a new one along with the `images` and `references` folders.
+Consider creating a shortcut to the application path that can be stored anywhere across the machine.

 ## Tools: